Swydo/blaze-apollo/README.md

 ```

 ## GraphQL Subscriptions
-This packages works with any Apollo Client that has subscriptions setup.
+This packages works with any Apollo Client that has subscriptions available.
 No special setup required.

 ```javascript
 Template.human.onCreated(function () {